solidpixel/solidpixel.github.io/_posts/2022-07-21-vertexpacking.md

 (large batches that end up only partially on-screen).
 This is a considerable memory bandwidth saving over fully interleaved, and marginally more efficient than fully deinterleaved.

+*EDIT* I should mention it's best to pack both streams in to the same buffer;
+this reduces the number of buffer descriptors the hardware has to worry about.